Popeye09/unique-file-lister/README.md

-# unique-file-lister
+# Unique File Lister RESTful web application using Spring Boot

-This app is meant to demonstrate my software engineering skills in detail
+This app is meant to demonstrate my software engineering skills.